VFA-143: 2010s

-VFA-143 and the rest of CVW-7 embarked on board USS Dwight D. Eisenhower on January 2, 2010 for a seven-month deployment in support of 5th and 6th Fleet operations.
+VFA-143 and the rest of CVW-7 embarked on board USS Dwight D. Eisenhower on 2 January 2010 for a seven-month deployment in support of 5th and 6th Fleet operations.
 The "Pukin' Dogs" won the 2010 Wade McClusky Award, as most outstanding attack squadron in the US Navy, for its performance during this deployment.
 In June 2012, VFA-143 deployed again on board Dwight D. Eisenhower for a nine-month deployment in support of Operation Enduring Freedom.
 That deployment was cut short due to the requirement for entire Carrier Strike Group to surge.
 Dwight D. Eisenhower returned to Naval Station Norfolk just prior Christmas in December 2012.
 The Air Wing re-embarked on Dwight D. Eisenhower and got underway in February 2013 for a five-month surge deployment, again in support of Operation Enduring Freedom.

-After a two-year maintenance period, the "Pukin' Dogs" and the rest of CVW-7 embarked on board USS Harry S. Truman on November 15, 2015 for a seven-month deployment in support of Operation Inherent Resolve.
+After a two-year maintenance period, the "Pukin' Dogs" and the rest of CVW-7 embarked on board USS Harry S. Truman on 15 November 2015 for a seven-month deployment in support of Operation Inherent Resolve.
 CVW-7 dropped a record breaking number and tonnage of ordnance on targets in the vicinity of Fallujah, Ramadi, and Mosul Iraq.
 As well as support coalition forces in western Syria.
 VFA-143 dropped 422 precision guided weapons, totaling nearly 400,000 pounds of ordnance.
-After being extended for a month, VFA-143 returned to NAS Oceana Virginia on July 12, 2016.
+After being extended for a month, VFA-143 returned to NAS Oceana Virginia on 12 July 2016.

+After 45 years with CVW-7, the squadron was transferred to Carrier Air Wing One as of October 2023.